Al-Tabaeen school attack: Casualties

 The director of the Al-Ahli Arab Hospital said that at least 80 Palestinians were killed.
 The Gaza Health Ministry stated that 47 were injured.
 A regional director for Save the Children called it the deadliest attack on a school since October 2023.
 The Palestinian Civil Defence said that 11 children and six women were among the victims, and elderly civilians were also reported to be among the victims of the disaster.
 The Gaza Civil Defense stated some bodies were unidentifiable due to their bodies being "torn and charred by the bombardment."
 A man who rushed to the scene stated that the "smell of burnt flesh filled the air, with body parts scattered around."
 The IDF said that these numbers appeared to have been inflated.

 The IDF and Shin Bet initially released the names of 19 people, and later a further 12, that they said had been killed in the strike and alleged that they were Hamas and Palestinian Islamic Jihad (PIJ) militants.
 Additionally, they accused the Gaza Health Ministry of inflating the death toll.
 As soon as the initial list of 19 was published, it immediately began to be disassembled by analysts and commentators.
 According to an on-site investigation conducted by the Euro-Mediterranean Human Rights Monitor (EMHRM), which examined the list against the Israeli-controlled civil register, Israel recycled three names of alleged militants, one of whom, Ahmed Ihab al-Jaabari, had been killed on 5 December, and two of whom, Youssef al-Wadiyya and Montaser Daher, had been killed a few days earlier in different areas of Gaza.
 The list also included the names of three elderly civilians with no military affiliations, namely Abdul Aziz Misbah al-Kafarna, a school principal, and Yousef Kahlout, an Arabic teacher and deputy mayor of Beit Hanoun.
 Among six other civilians, EMHRM further stated that some were known opponents of Hamas.
 Al-Haq, and surviving relatives of other fatalities have also contested Israel's accusations.
 One survivor of the attack stated: "This war is against us, the civilians, through and through."
 Hamas released a statement "categorically denying" that there were any armed men at the school.

 Casualties received at the Al-Ahli Arab Hospital received shrapnel injuries from the explosives that caused profuse bleeding, while other survivors suffered from severe burns caused by the fire following the initial explosions.
 Due to the sudden influx of casualties in addition to the lack of staff and medical supplies, healthcare workers at the hospital were unable to provide necessary aid while the hospital system was pushed to the "brink of collapse".
 Patients were reportedly kept in hallways due to a lack of beds.
-Healthcare workers were forced to recycle medical supplies due to severe shortages.
 Paramedics and relatives of those killed struggled to identify bodies due to the remains being in small pieces.